How can I describe Victoria and Albert’s at Disney World?

 - Dessert Course – Chocolate Bolivian Tart with Crème de Mint and Chambord Black Currant Sauce Beverage – Sulawesi Island Coffee by Joffrey’s®, Tea, and Friandises

-Please note: The menu changes often based on the season, so what I describe today may be different during your dining experience.
+Please note: The menu at Victoria and Albert’s does change often based on the season, so what I describe today may be different during your dining experience.

 When I went for my birthday a couple of years ago, I was presented with two menu options, a 7-course or a 10-course meal.

 I selected the 7-course with a wine pairing, but you can order a glass or bottle of a specific wine to go with your meal.